blynkkk/blynkkk.github.io/Widgets.md

 }
 ```

-With webhook widget this is not necessary anymore.
-All you need just fill below fields :
+With webhook widget you would just need to fill in these fields:

 <img src="https://d1bhbfzxsgnz1o.cloudfront.net/images/webhook_settings.png" style="width: 200px; height:360px"/>

-And do usual :
+And add this line to your code:

 ```
 Blynk.virtualWrite(V0, value);